PostgreSQL For Loop

 In the above script, we are performing the following task.

-Read: Postgresql if else
+Read: PostgreSQL if else

-Postgresql for Loop in List
+Example 17: For Loop in List

 In PostgreSQL, we don’t have a list data type similar to what we have in Python.
 But, instead, we can utilize the array data type in PostgreSQL.
 A single dimension array data type can also be used just like a list in PostgreSQL.

 Now, we have already illustrated how to loop through an array of values in the previous section.
-For the example demonstration, consider the example given in the “Postgresql foreach Loop Array” section.
+For the example demonstration, consider the example given in the “PostgreSQL foreach Loop Array” section.

 A nested loop is a loop within a loop, an inner loop within the body of the outer one.
-A single loop is repeated series of loop blocks.
+A single loop is a repeated series of loop blocks.

 CREATE FUNCTION "extract_all_titles2" () RETURNS text AS $$